tomefile/lib-parser/README.md

 - **Parsing** `libparser.Parse(...)` — Parses the input UTF-8 stream into a node tree
 - **Formatting** `libparser.Format(...)` — Formats the input UTF-8 stream returning a slice of segments.
 Used to substitute environmental, local, and such variables.
-- **Post-Processing** `func(Node) (Node, *DetailedError)` — Inject functions into `libparser.Parse(...)` to be applied to a node before it gets appended to the tree.
+- **Post-Processing** `func(Node) (Node, *liberrors.DetailedError)` — Inject functions into `libparser.Parse(...)` to be applied to a node before it gets appended to the tree.
 Returns as soon as an error is encountered.
 Used to validate, discard or modify nodes.

 ## Roadmap

 Things that need to be done before `v1`:

-- [ ] Create a custom error library
 - [ ] Macros `example!`.
 - [ ] Support for `;` to separate statements.
 - [ ] Support `&&` and `||` in commands.